alliander-opensource/pycgmes/README.md

 ## Custom attributes

 You might want to add extra attributes.
 For instance, the color of a cable (ACLineSegment).
-This is possible in 2 ways.
+This is possible in 2 ways:

+- Adding the attribute to a custom class in an existing profile.
+- Define a new profile including a custom class where the attribute is defined.

 You can look at the [examples](./examples/custom_attributes.py)

 ### Add to an existing profile

-If you need to add your own attributes (example: cable colour), you can do that by subclassing the relevant class, and add a (or many) new atributes there.
+If you need to add your own attributes (example: cable colour), you can do that by subclassing the relevant class, and add one or more new atributes there.

 If this is a leaf node (for instance `ACLineSegment`), it "just works".
 If you want to add an extra attribute to a class higher in the hierarchy (for instance `Equipment`) there is a lot more work to do.